frytoli/bachanalysis/README.md

 DSCI-510 Final Project

-Compare the features and place (the number of episodes the contestant was on the show for) of past contestants of ABC's The Bachelor and The Bachelorette.
+Compare the facial attractiveness, place (evaluated from week of elimination), and Instagram popularity/engagement of past contestants of ABC's The Bachelor and The Bachelorette.

 ## TLDR